wghou/tinyworlds/README.md

 python scripts/run_inference.py --config configs/inference.yaml --use-latest-checkpoints
 ```

+# Why World Models?
+A world model is a function mapping the current state of the environment, plus conditioning, to next state.

+In current world models, we train a deep network which, given an image and action, predicts the most likely next image.
+In the near term, world models can be:
+1. cortexes to give physical world understanding to models
+2. simulators for models to interact with physics fully-online
+3. experiences with new structures of reality for humans to interact with

+To predict the next world state accurately, the world function must compress all the information in the world into a set of laws.

+Hence the name world model: **it is capturing all the inherent structure and emergent phenomena of the world.**

+A world model is the world itself.
+The universe is a world model.
+Reality emerges within that model.

+We are only at the beginning of world modeling.
+Are you getting it?

 # Overview

 ![tinyworldsarch](/assets/tinyworldsarchv3.png)

 TinyWorlds uses an autoregressive transformer world model over discrete tokens, so we can use SOTA LLM techniques to improve our world model.

 Why discrete tokens?
-Discretization makes our dynamics prediction problem much easier, because instead of predicting an image a near-infinite continuous space, it need only select one of the ~4096 tokens in our vocabulary (aka codebook).
+Discretization makes our dynamics prediction problem much easier, because instead of predicting an image a near-infinite continuous space, it need only select one of the ~1000 tokens in our vocabulary (aka codebook).

 TinyWorlds consists of three modules: